tejnc/NotesAPI/README.md

         c. status  (pending,completed, incomplete)

 2. For updating notes
-    api address: `<server-address>/dev/update/note/{args}/{oid}`
+    - api address: `<server-address>/dev/update/note/{oid}`
-    where oid is the ObjectId of note, and args can be:-
+    where oid is the ObjectId of note,

+    - And body parameters can be;
     - title or status or description

-    Method is PATCH
+    - Method is PATCH
-    And the body parameters are as per the args chosen

 3. For updating the whole note api address: `<server-address>/dev/update/note/{oid}`